raveclassic/injectable-ts/packages/core/README.md

 ```

 Now we need to turn the url into "dependent computation".
-`@injectable-ts/core` ships a special function `token` to require everything we need.
+`@injectable-ts/core` provides a special function `token` to require everything we need.
 We can simply add such token to the list of dependencies of our `authService`

 ```typescript